A Stargazing + Mauna Kea Summit experience by Hawaii Forest and Trail. Back to all Big Island tours.

 Image credit for most images used on this page: Hawaii Forest & Trail.

-Hawaii Forest & Trail is fully certified by the Sustainable Tourism Association of Hawai’i.
-This means that their tours are eco-friendly, culturally educational and operate as sustainable as possible.
+Hawaii Forest and Trail has operated on the Big Island since 1993.
+They hold permits to access private and restricted land across the island, which extends what their tours can reach.They are fully certified by the Sustainable Tourism Association of Hawai’i, which means that their tours are eco-friendly, culturally educational and operate as sustainable as possible.

 Knowledgeable Staff